 Hydroelectric plants use the power of moving water to generate electricity.
 The conventional method is to generate energy by building dams to control the flow.
 This requires massive investment but operation and maintenance costs are quite low.
 This currently accounts for 7% of US the total US energy production.

 We can find out which one of these renewable alternatives and power technology examples are the most efficient by calculating the costs of the fuel, the production, and the environmental damages.
 Wind comes out on top by a wide margin over all the other sources.
 It is followed in order by geothermal, hydro, nuclear and solar.

 A formula was devised to compute the standard cost of electricity or LCOE of the various methods we discussed.
 The outcome depends on several factors including the capital cost, the fuel cost, the projected utilization rate, the operation cost, and the maintenance cost.

 Aside from these, both the plant owners and investors must consider the potential effects on the efficiency of other external factors.
 For instance, there will always be an element of uncertainty when it comes to fuel prices and government policies.
 One administration may be supported with tax credits and other stimuli for the industry.
 Another may not be as keen on seeing it take off.

-Aside from LCOE, another formula used is called the levelised avoided the cost of electricity or LACE.
+LCOE is another formula used is called the levelised avoided the cost of electricity or LACE.
 This measures the cost of the grid was to generate electricity displaced by a new generation project.
 LACE seeks to address the gaps in LCOE by comparing technology efficiencies while accounting for regional differences.